-ADF&G is capable of conserving Chinook salmon and for providing subsistence opportunities to traditional harvesters of salmon in the Kuskokwim River drainage.
-The Kuskokwim River Salmon Management Plan has an annual regulatory front end closure to Chinook salmon fishing: the end date is 11:59 p.m.
+ADF&G is capable of conserving Chinook salmon and providing for subsistence opportunities to traditional harvesters of salmon in the Kuskokwim River drainage.
+The Kuskokwim River Salmon Management Plan (5 AAC 07.365) has an annual regulatory front-end closure to Chinook salmon fishing: the end date is 11:59 p.m.
 June 11, and the beginning date is determined with input from stakeholders of the Kuskokwim River drainage.
 Starting June 12, the plan calls for at least one open subsistence fishing period per week, if ADF&G projects the run will meet the escapement goal for Chinook salmon.
-Prior to any Chinook salmon openings, ADF&G has authority to provide subsistence fishing opportunity for whitefish, an important first taste of fresh fish, with legal gear being setnets with a maximum of 4-inch mesh.
-ADF&G also has authority to provide a limited Chinook salmon opportunity in waters upstream of federal public waters during times of setnet closure under a permit allowing harvest of 10 Chinook salmon per household.
+Prior to any Chinook salmon openings, ADF&G has authority to provide subsistence fishing opportunity with a maximum of 4-inch mesh.
+ADF&G also has authority to provide a limited Chinook salmon opportunity in waters upstream of the potentially closed waters during times of setnet closure under a permit allowing harvest of 10 Chinook salmon per household.

-The Kuskokwim River Salmon Management Working Group (Working Group) was established by the Alaska Board of Fisheries to allow all stakeholders, as well as members of the general public to participate and provide advice and input in an open public forum to the department on how to ensure equitable harvest and distribution of salmon resources throughout the Kuskokwim River drainage utilizing information from inseason management assessment projects to provide fishery openings.
-Through this process, stakeholders and members of the public provide extensive local and traditional knowledge, expertise, management recommendations, and other data during weekly public meetings that occur throughout the entire salmon season.
+The Kuskokwim River Salmon Management Working Group (Working Group) was established by the Alaska Board of Fisheries to allow all stakeholders to participate and provide advice and input in an open public forum to the department on how to ensure equitable harvest and distribution of salmon resources throughout the Kuskokwim River drainage.
+Through this process, Working Group members and members of the public provide extensive local and traditional knowledge, expertise, management recommendations, and other data during weekly public meetings that occur throughout the entire salmon season.
 A preseason meeting is also provided for all stakeholders and members of the general public to attend and give input to managers prior to the fishing season.
-That meeting will take place in Bethel sometime in May this year.
-These, and other tools, enable ADF&G to collaboratively manage for conservation purposes to protect Chinook salmon while allowing for subsistence opportunity of other healthy species.
+That meeting will take place in Bethel this spring.
+These meetings enable ADF&G to collaboratively manage for conservation purposes to protect